apache/pekko-connectors/README.md

 You can join these forums and chats to discuss and ask Pekko and Pekko connector related questions:

 - [GitHub discussions](https://github.com/apache/incubator-pekko/discussions): for questions and general discussion.
-- [Pekko dev mailing list](https://lists.apache.org/list.html?dev@pekko.apache.org): for Pekko connectors development discussions.
+- [Pekko dev mailing list](https://lists.apache.org/list.html?dev@pekko.apache.org): for Pekko Connectors development discussions.
 - [GitHub issues](https://github.com/apache/incubator-pekko-connectors/issues): for bug reports and feature requests.
 Please search the existing issues before creating new ones.
 If you are unsure whether you have found a bug, consider asking in GitHub discussions or the mailing list first.

 Contributing